Live · National feed

 The fastest way to ruin an app like this is to let it become a group chat for rallying five blokes.
 We don't.
 Four rules, in writing, that we will never relax.

-This is what a Vigil Guard ops reviewer sees on their screen.
-Each chip is a single flag from a single member, validated by a trained reviewer, indexed by postcode and time.
-When three independent chips meet inside the same 90-minute window in the same suburb, the system pushes a quiet alert to every member nearby — and the nearest patrol car turns toward the street.
+This is what the Lookout view looks like on an example night.
+Each chip is a single flag from a single member, indexed by postcode and time.
+When three independent chips meet inside the same 90-minute window in the same suburb, the system pushes a quiet alert to every member nearby.
+Once patrol is licensed in your state, the nearest car turns toward the street.

 Hawthorn 3122 · 1 flag, 90-min window